-There will always be cases where UAS departments must deviate from the centralized computer management strategy.
-For example, an employee may require access to software that only runs on non-standard computing hardware.
+There will always be cases where UAS departments have software and hardware needs outside the centralized computer management strategy.
+For example, an employee may require access to software that only runs on specialized computing hardware.
 In other cases, an academic program may wish to experiment with alternate technologies.
-This is the case even within IT services itself.
+This is the case even within IT Services itself.

 In these cases, however, IT Services strongly advises against using departmentally managed equipment for day-to-day activities such as storing email, managing files, and editing documents.
 Doing so creates significant risk and raises support costs for UAS as a whole.